malvikasharan/hugo-page-test/README.md

 For landing page, please edit '[en|fr|es]/home/hero.md'.

+For updating meta information such as Twitter and GitHub link appearing at the bottom of the page, please update `config/_default/params.yaml` file.

 Please don't change the file name across the folders, see details for file naming for multlingual website here: https://www.regisphilibert.com/blog/2018/08/hugo-multilingual-part-1-managing-content-translation/.

 ## About the website template